What’s the Difference Between Goose and Swan?

 A goose that can be easily confused for a swan in terms of color is the snow goose.
 The snow goose has the signature white color of a swan, but when you pay close attention, you will notice that it possesses black tip feathers, a quality no swan species have.
 Right there, you got it.

-Still on color as a tool for showing the difference between goose and swan, the bill of a swan is soft orange or pink, while the bill of a goose is black.
+Still, on color as a tool for showing the difference between a goose and a swan, the bill of a swan is soft orange or pink, while the bill of a goose is black.

 One other noticeable difference between the goose and swan in terms of appearance is their neck outline.
-A swan’s neck is more prolonged, thinner, more visible, and curved in the form of an “S” shape, whereas a goose is straight, shorter, and thicker.
+A swan’s neck is more prolonged, thinner, more visible, and curved in an “S” shape, whereas a goose is straight, shorter, and thicker.

 Behavior

-A unique difference between goose and swan is in their behavior.
+A unique difference between geese and swans is in their behavior.
 The swan is aggressive and not very social.
 I know, right?
-This contrast with what we said earlier about the swan being graceful.
+This contrasts with what we said earlier about the swan being graceful.
 Well, its gracefulness stops at its agility on the water.

 The swan’s anti-social and aggressive nature is its way of protecting itself from predators.
-But the goose, on the other hand, is very social and tends to live in large flocks.
+The goose, on the other hand, is very social and tends to live in large flocks.
 They stick close together, and when predators come, they unify to fight.

 Sexual Maturity/ Breeding

-Another difference between swan and goose is in sexual maturity and breeding.
-Although both the swan and goose mate for life but find a new mate if their current mate dies, there is still a difference in their sexual maturity and breeding.
+Another difference between swans and geese is in sexual maturity and breeding.
+Although both the swan and goose mate for life find a new mate if their current mate dies, there is still a difference in their sexual maturity and breeding.

 In terms of sexual maturity, geese breed much earlier than swans.
 The swan becomes sexually mature from 4-5 years, sometimes as late as seven years in some cases, while that of the goose is 2-3 years.